hpreston/workshops/aci-k8s/README.md

 1. `myhero-ui` **SHOULD NOT** be able to communicate with `myhero-data`.
 Let's verify it.
 From the interactive pod, run this command to make an API call.  *Update the IP to match your IP*

     ```bash
-    [root@devbox coding]# curl -H "key: SecureData" 10.204.1.42:5000/options
+    [root@devbox coding]# curl -H "key: SecureData" myhero-data/options
     ^C
     ```

 1. Now let's move the interactive container from `myhero-ui` to `myhero-app`, which should be able to communicate with `myhero-data`.
 This is done by updating the annotation on the pod.
 Run this command from the first terminal.  **YOU MUST CHANGE THE TENANT TO MATCH YOUR POD**

     ```bash
-    kubectl -n myhero annotate pod devbox \
+    kubectl -n myhero annotate pod pwndui \
       opflex.cisco.com/endpoint-group='{"tenant":"kubesbxXX","app-profile":"myhero","name":"myhero-app"}' \
       --overwrite
     ```

-1. Verify in the APIC GUI that `devbox` is now in the `myhero-app` EPG.
+1. Verify in the APIC GUI that `pwndui` is now in the `myhero-app` EPG.

-1. On the interactive devbox pod, re-run the API call for data.
+1. On the interactive pwndui pod, re-run the API call for data.
 It should now work.

     ```bash
-    [root@devbox coding]# curl -H "key: SecureData" 10.204.1.42:5000/options
+    [root@pwndui coding]# curl -H "key: SecureData" myhero-data/options
     {
         "options": [
             "Captain Cloud",